thayssn/jarvis/README.md

 <img src="https://raw.githubusercontent.com/thayssn/jarvis/master/src/screenshot.gif" width="240"/>

-a simple tool to monitor your system's health and information.
+a simple tool to monitor your system's health and information made with Electron

 you can monitor:
 cpu and memory usage